yosbelms/cor-examples/TodoMVC/readme.md

 ```
 Then open it from a web-server.

-> You can install Cor CLI form NPM `npm install -g cor-lang` and use `cor http` command as a lightweight server.
+> You can install Cor CLI form NPM `npm install -g cor-lang` and use `cor http` command as a lightweight static server.

 ### Build